buckyoung/CS449-Assignments/README.md

 ###Assignment 5
 #####Custom POSIX Shell
-Shellax is a custom POSIX shell written in C.
+Created "Shellax," a custom POSIX shell written in C. Shellax can navigate POSIX filesystems with "cd" and can execute any PATH process using fork() and execvp().
+Furthermore, this shell is capable of stream redirection to and from files.
+Shellax is also designed to handle error cases gracefully and be an all-around pleasant experience; just try saying "hello" to it!